-- 10. A final order by the District finding that desired future condition is unreasonable does not invalidate the adoption of a desired future condition by a district that did not participate as a party in the hearing conducted under this Rule. - 11.
-A final District order issued under this Rule may be appealed to a district court with jurisdiction over any part of the territory of the District.
+10. A final order by the District finding that desired future condition is unreasonable does not invalidate the adoption of a desired future condition by a district that did not participate as a party in the hearing conducted under this Rule.

+11. A final District order issued under this Rule may be appealed to a district court with jurisdiction over any part of the territory of the District.
 An appeal under this subsection must be filed with the district court not later than the 45th day after the date the District issues the final order.
 The case shall be decided under the substantial evidence standard of review as provided by Section 2001.174, Government Code.
-If the court finds that a desired future condition is unreasonable, the court shall strike the desired future condition and order the districts in the Groundwater Management Area 14 to reconvene not later than the 60th day after the date of the court order in a joint planning meeting for the purpose of revising the desired future condition.
-The District and other districts in the management area shall follow the procedures in Section 36.108, Texas Water Code, to adopt new desired future conditions applicable to the District.
-A court's finding under this Rule does not apply to a desired future condition that is not a matter before the court.
+If the court finds that a desired future condition is unreasonable, the court shall strike the desired future condition and order the districts in the Groundwater Management Area 22to reconvene not later than the 60th day after the date of the court order in a joint planning meeting for the purpose of revising the desired future condition.
+The District and other districts in the management area shall follow the procedures in Section 36.108, Texas Water Code, to adopt new desired future condition that is not a matter before the court.